South Carolina Criminal Records

 Probation records are official documents that show when a person receives probation as an alternative to prison.
-Probation allows people convicted of a crime in South Carolina to serve their sentences out of custody, as long as they comply with probation conditions imposed by the judge and probation officer.
+Probation allows people convicted of a crime in South Carolina to serve their sentences out of custody as long as they comply with probation conditions imposed by the judge and probation officer.
 Probation is issued in proportion to the crime, so the length and nature of probation differ (sometimes drastically) from case to case.
-Probation typically falls into three categories: minimally supervised, supervised and intensive.
+Probation typically falls into three categories: minimally supervised, supervised, and intensive.
 Intensive probation is a form of very strict probation that emphasizes punishment and control of the offender within the community.

-South Carolina Juvenile Criminal Records
+Juvenile Criminal Records In South Carolina

-South Carolina History and Accuracy of Criminal Records
+South Carolina History And Accuracy Of Criminal Records